benjojo/bondcat/README.md

          +-+            |
 ```

-BondCat can be used for more than just better throughput.
+Bondcat can be used for more than just better throughput.
 If you want your connection to stay online even if your normal connection fails, even if just for a moment.

 This could be used to have ultra reliable SSH for example.
 Or if you are doing critical data streaming that need rapid failover.